What is OxyContin?

 Inform the physician if you have ever had;

 - a head injury, brain tumor, or seizures

 - problems with your gallbladder, pancreas, or thyroid

-If you take opioid medicine during your pregnancy, your baby could become reliant on the drug.
-This act can cause life-threatening withdrawal signs in the baby after it is born.
+If you take opioid medicine during pregnancy, your baby could become reliant on the drug.
+This act can cause life-threatening withdrawal signs in the baby after birth.
 Infants born dependent on opioids may need treatment for several weeks.

 If we are going to use this medicine, you should consult some critical points with your doctor;